 02 of 10

 There is nothing quite like the first time you see an African elephant in the wild.
 As the largest living terrestrial animal on Earth, their size alone is overwhelming; but many visitors also find themselves drawn by the elephants' tangible aura of wisdom.
-Elephants are found in a wide variety of sub-Saharan habitats, including forests, deserts, and savanna.
+Elephants are found in a wide variety of sub-Saharan habitats, including forests, deserts and savannah.
 They are herbivorous, processing up to 990 pounds/ 450 kilograms of vegetation per day.
 Although most elephants are peaceful by nature, they can be dangerous if provoked; however, they are far more at risk from humans than we are from them.

 03 of 10